Preserving Besov (fractional Sobolev) energies under sphericalization and flattening: Introduction

 In Section~\ref{sect-both} we turn to the more specific choices of the metric density function $\rho$ given by \eqref{eq-rho-spher-flat-intro} for the sphericalization and flattening.
 Using some additional notation, we are able to treat both cases simultaneously in most of our estimates.
 These are mainly carried out in Sections~\ref{sect-both} (where uniform perfectness is not assumed) and~\ref{sect-with-uniform} (where uniform perfectness is made a standing assumption) leading to the proof of Theorem~\ref{thm-intro-doubling+Besov}\ref{it-doubling} (= Theorem~\ref{thm-doubl-m(x)}).
 In Section~\ref{sect-Besov-energy-both} we deduce Theorem~\ref{thm-intro-doubling+Besov}\ref{it-Besov} (= Theorem~\ref{besov-preserved-both}).
 We end the paper, in Section~\ref{sect-duality}, by showing that if we flatten the sphericalized space, or sphericalize the flattened space, then the resulting space is biLipschitz equivalent to the original space and the resulting measure is comparable to the original measure.

 \begin{ack} AB and JB were supported by the Swedish Research Council, grants 2018-04106, 2020-04011 and 2022-04048, and also by SVeFUM.
 RK was supported by the Research Council of Finland grant 360184.
 TT was supported by The Magnus Ehrnrooth foundation.
 Part of the research was done while RK, SR and TT visited the Department of Mathematics at Link\"oping University.
-They wish to thank the university for kind hospitality. \end{ack}
+They wish to thank the university for kind hospitality.
+We also thank the anonymous referee for a careful reading and useful suggestions. \end{ack}